aperturerobotics/controllerbus/hot/README.md

 Features:

+ - Automatically codegen and compile overlay modules for a target
  - Load + resolve controllerbus controllers from plugins
+ - Full support for Go modules and module replacements
  - Manifest of all currently loaded plugins
  - Detect Go module code changes and hot-reload